Leveraging Law and Regulation for Sustainable Economic Development

 The New Markets Lab (NML) is a center for innovation in law and economic development that applies a systems approach to the design and implementation of market rules.
 NML was established to leverage law and regulation as a tool for sustainable economic development and build legal capacity in an evolving global market.

-NML's international team of lawyers specializes in areas that hold significant potential for economic development but are also heavily regulated, such as trade, agricultural markets, services, standards, and the digital economy.
+NML's international team of lawyers specialize in areas that hold significant potential for economic development but are also heavily regulated, such as trade, agricultural markets, services, standards, and the digital economy.

 Scaling an Innovative Model for Legal and Regulatory Change